ChristianKaltenecker/PerformanceEvolution_Website/MetadataAnalysis/MetadataAnalysis.md

 ## PostgreSQL

-Is the case study that is abnormal in comparison to the other case studies since it has only three configuration options with an influence on the performance, namely $\textsf{root}$, $\textsf{fsync}$, and $\textsf{trackActivities}$.
+Is the case study that is abnormal in comparison to the other case studies since it has only three configuration options with an influence on the performance, namely root, fsync, and trackActivities.
-From 5 performance changes, 4 are from $\textsf{root}$ (8.3.5 -> 8.4.0; 9.0.4 -> 9.1.0; 9.1.3 -> 9.2.0; 9.2.4 -> 9.3.0) and 1 is from the configuration option $\textsf{fsync}$ (9.0.0 -> 9.0.4).

-### Interesting Insights in the Paper
-* outlier case study because of only 3 terms that have an influence (Figure 4)

-### Configuration Options with a Change
-* root
-    * 8.3.5 -> 8.4.0 (speed up)
-    * 9.0.4 -> 9.1.0 (slow down)
-    * 9.1.3 -> 9.2.0 (speed up)
-    * 9.2.4 -> 9.3.0 (slow down)
-* fsync
-    * Forces synchronization of updates to disk.
-Having fsync disabled could lead to an unrecoverable data corruption in case of a power failure or system crash.
-    * 9.0.0 -> 9.0.4 (massive slow down)
-    In version 9.0.2, the wal_sync_method was forced to fdatasync since kernel changes lead PostgreSQL to choose open_datasync instead.
-In our case, our kernel version lead to choose to open_datasync, which is considered unsafe (i.e., data may not be necessarily written on disk) in Linux.
-Beginning from version 9.0.2, PostgreSQL forces fdatasync.
-This turns out to be much slower since it doesn't use a write buffer but blocks until the data is written on the disk.

 ### Commit messages

-9.0.0 -> 9.0.4 [REL9_0_0 -> REL9_0_4]:
+9.0.0 - 9.0.4:
+* Configuration options/Interactions: fsync
+* Change log: No change log
+* Commits:
   * 87eadd7e3d6f: Force default wal_sync_method to be fdatasync on Linux
   * 1435a8554: Flush the WAL received before exiting
+* Configuration option mentioned

 ## z3

 This case study is also interesting, because from version 4.5.0 to 4.6.0, all configurations change.
 A reason for this performance change could be that the behavior of optimization commands for the SMT2 command-line interface has changed in version 4.6.0.
 In the same version, a new linear real arithmetic solver was introduced.
-Interestingly, not only the overall performance changes, but also the performance of the configuration option $\textsf{proof}$ is degraded by roughly 200%.
-$\textsf{proof}$ generates an object that provides more information about why a certain formula is valid or not (https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/nbjorner-iwil08.pdf).
+Interestingly, not only the overall performance changes, but also the performance of the configuration option proof is degraded by roughly 200%. proof generates an object that provides more information about why a certain formula is valid or not (https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/nbjorner-iwil08.pdf).

-In version 4.8.1, a single configuration was executed in 20 seconds on zeus (Passau); unfortunately, I can not reproduce that although I use the same configuration and workload.
-Software version, kernel version, hardware?
-QF_FP, proof, model_validate, unsat_core, smtlib2_compliant, partial, euclidean_solver

-The error rate is also very high in the first release, because of a few configurations which couldn't be predicted well (estimate: 0.6 seconds; actual: 56 seconds).
-This anomaly appears only in this release.

-### Configuration Options with a Change
-* root
-    * 4.5.0 -> 4.6.0 (slow down by 50%)
-* proof
-    * 4.5.0 -> 4.6.0 (massive slow down)
-    * proof utilities code was moved between these versions
-    * some regressions were fixed regarding proof dependencies
-* (model_validate/euclidean_solver/"") * proof * smtlib2_compliant * unsat_core * well_sorted check
-    * Appear in different versions -- usually each term has an influence of ~ 1%
-    * 4.3.2 -> 4.4.0
-    * 4.5.0 -> 4.6.0
-    * 4.6.0 -> 4.7.1
-    * 4.7.1 -> 4.8.1
-    * 4.8.1 -> 4.8.3
-    * 4.8.3 -> 4.8.4

 ### Commit messages and changelog